-Copper chandeliers are subject to the elements of the environment, light and oxygen in the air will affect the chandelier over the years and cause the brass to darken.
-Brink & van Keulen is able to make copper chandeliers in poor condition look completely new.
+Brass chandeliers are subject to the environment, light and oxygen.
+Thus these natural elements (air) affect the chandelier over the years and cause the brass to darken.
+Brink & van Keulen is able to renew old brass chandeliers that are in a poor condition.

-If your chandelier has lost its beautiful shine, it is time for a thorough cleaning and polishing turn.Contact Us
+If your chandelier has lost its brightness, it is time for a thorough cleaning and polishing.Contact Us

 There are different ways to take down a chandelier.
 Many chandeliers are very heavy and cannot be brought down without an aid.